-Working in HR industry, I think this question is really great concern for us as future employers for the new coming to the market Generation, I mean, Digital natives, Net Generation or Generation Z. They are born from 1990s up to 2010 according to different theories.
+Working in HR industry, I think this question is really great concern for us as future employers for the next generation to join the labour market, digital natives, Net Generation or Generation Z. They were born from 1990s up to 2010 according to different theories.

 Gen Z was born and grows in really interesting time when life is changing as fast as never before.
 So they have to evolve and adopt to this macro trends extremely rapidly.
 And of course reasonable questions: What shall we wait from the digital natives?
 What world will they create in the future?
 Who are they and are we ready to accept them as they are?

 Let’s see what results the surveys show.
 In fact, sometimes they are like poles of one quality.
 For instance, some psychologists/sociologists describe them as more autistic (pre-morbid form) and cruel, but others stress on their socializing skills and volunteer eagerness.
-I think this is just uniqueness of such a great and variable population, app.
-2 billion globally.
+I think this is just the uniqueness of such a large and varied population, approximately 2 billion globally.
 But almost all the researches describe the following major characteristics of Gen Z.

 Characteristics of Gen Z

 First of all it is lightning speed at observing, filtering (8-second filters) and analyzing.
-Gen Z just has a glance at lots of new incoming information, scan it and go further if it is not their interest.
+Gen Z just glances at lots of new incoming information, scans it and goes further if it is not their interest.
 But how deeply can they analyze it?
-They are considered not to be able to evaluate it from top to bottom.
+They are considered unable to evaluate it from top to bottom.
 But some researchers found, and I believe it’s true, that they are incredibly knowledgeable about their passion.
 Especially as they have another accompanying quality - quick learning ability.
 And there are lots of resources for study: online courses, online books, articles, video and so on.
 At one click you can access any information and don’t even need to recall it later, just look for new one, by the way, already updated.
 And you know, thanks to all this abilities they are more talented in making smart and creative decisions.
 We’ll see the results in the nearest future.
 May be they create new jobs to apply their knowledge and skills?
 Virtual jobs?

-Another major quality of Gen Z is being kidults: less responsible, sometimes negligent attitude to work, but waiting for unconditional positive admission.
-I think it stems from over-carrying and over-indulging parenting style.
-Consequently Gen Z is confident of accomplishing the greater results.
-They are impatient at achieving their targets.
-But facing obstacles in real life they act as fragile and indecisive.
-They look for leaders’ opinion and help in conflict situations, like a baby looks for parents to solve their problems.
+Another major quality of Gen Z is being kidults: a less responsible, sometimes negligent attitude to work, but waiting for unconditional positive responses.
+I think it stems from an over-caring and over-indulging parenting style.
+Consequently Gen Z is confident they will accomplish greater results.
+They are impatient when achieving their targets.
+But facing obstacles in real life they act fragile and indecisive.
+They look for leaders’ opinions and help in conflict situations, like a baby looks for parents to solve their problems.

 Moreover they are not persistent enough at achieving long-term results.
 They can do job if it’s interesting but they feel exhausted quickly and need more motivation to continue.
 As a result, not being involved in the process for long period leads to weak practical skills.